intmus/inttheory19-20/_11-further-part-writing/b1-voiceleadingrootpos.md

 w:C:I V I I V vi{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

+When attempting this deceptive cadence, you hopefully realized that you cannot allow the tenor voice to remain on G and then resolve to A because it creates parallel octaves with the bass voice.
 Because the vi chord acts as a replacement for a I chord when it is part of a deceptive cadence, we double the scale degree that works best for a I chord, `do`, rather than the standard doubling of the root, `la` or fifth, `mi`.
 In this progression, it is correct to break standard convention for doubling and double the chordal third of the vi chord.
 This doubling should now be your permanent convention for deceptive cadences.
 - When V goes to vi, the vi chord is replacing the tonic function and therefore functions as a I<sup>sub6</sup>

+So for the above example, a better approach would be to alter the melody to allow for a doubling of the chordal third of the vi chord.

+{% capture ex8 %}X:8
+T:Using a functional substitution for a deceptive cadence M:3/4
+L:1/4
+Q:1/4=60
+K:C
+V:1
+[cE][dG][cE]|]
+V:2 clef=bass
+[C,G,] [G,,B,] [A,,C]|]
+w:C:I V vi{% endcapture %}
+{% include abc-example.html number="8" abc=ex8 %}

 ### Root movement by 2nd